Nate Lowe Preview, Player Props: Rangers vs. Brewers

-On Saturday, Nate Lowe (hitting .205 in his past 10 games) and the Texas Rangers face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 4:05 PM ET.
+Nate Lowe -- with an on-base percentage of .273 in his past 10 games, 93 points lower than his season-long percentage -- will be in action for the Texas Rangers against the Milwaukee Brewers, with Adrian Houser on the hill, on August 20 at 2:35 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Brewers.
+He had a one-hit showing in his last game (1-for-3) against the Brewers.

 Nate Lowe Game Info & Props vs. the Brewers